andrewheiss/language-name/README.md

 ## Installation

-To install this extension in your current directory (or into the Quarto project that you’re currently working in), use the following command:
+To install this extension in your current directory (or into the Quarto project that you’re currently working in), use the following terminal command:

 ``` sh
 quarto add andrewheiss/language-name